PTSD Secondary to Military Sexual Trauma: Building Your Case

 When you file for PTSD related to MST, you're establishing a direct service connection under 38 CFR § 3.304(f).
 Although veterans sometimes describe PTSD as "secondary to" MST, the VA treats this as a direct service connection claim — the MST is your in-service stressor event, and your PTSD is the current disability that developed as a direct result of that stressor.
 This is distinct from a secondary service connection claim under 38 CFR § 3.310, because the MST itself is the traumatic event rather than a separately rated disability.

-This matters because MST can lead to multiple distinct disabilities, each of which may be separately rated.
 For example, a veteran might receive a 70% rating for PTSD resulting from MST and a 30% rating for a separate physical condition (such as a gynecological disorder) also caused by the assault.
-Under VA math (38 CFR § 4.25), those would combine to a 79% overall rating, which rounds to 80%.
+Under VA math (38 CFR § 4.25), those two ratings combine — not add — to a 79% overall value, which rounds to an 80% combined rating.
+In 2026, the 80% rate for a veteran with no dependents is $2,102.15/month, compared to $1,808.45 at 70% alone.
 The key is that each condition must have its own distinct symptoms and diagnostic code.

 Establishing that nexus — proving your PTSD symptoms are directly linked to the MST you experienced, not to other potential causes — is what the evidence-building sections below are designed to support.